docquantum/skrach-synth/docs/proposal.md

 ## Need Statement

 Quantum Fidelity, a tech startup, is looking to make a synthesizer module not dissimilar to classic systems such as the Moog, Yamaha DX7, and Korg synths.
 Except, in this case, instead of a built in keyboard, the system is controlled via MIDI protocol.
+The engineer in question is also musically inclined and would love to build an test this using his own equipment.

 ## Marketing Requirements